OddCommon/oddcommon-code-test/README.md

 ### Helpers and things you will need

-- In `src/scripts/data` you will find a config file from the vimeo API that contains a set of 25 featured videos.
+- The Vimeo API is rate limited so for the sake of caching in `src/scripts/data` you will find a config file from the vimeo API that contains a set of 25 featured videos.
 Use this as your data.

 # react-boilerplate